coders-school/templates/module2/06-fold-expressions.md

     print(1, 40, "string", 2.0);
     ```

+    Difficult version: try to add a space between elements.

 2. Write an `areEven()` function, that

    * prints all parameters on screen using above `print()` function